Farm shares five bespoke approaches to tackling climate change challenges.

 Mark Warrington, Loch Duart Managing Director, said:

 “As a responsible salmon farm, we recognise the importance of addressing climate change and its impact on the environment where we live and work.
 Loch Duart Salmon remains dedicated to developing innovative solutions to ensure the long-term sustainability of our farms.
-Industry critics often point to mortality numbers in fish farming yet ignore the fact that the environment at sea has changed fundamentally for all marine species, including wild salmon, in recent decades.”
+Industry critics often point to mortality numbers in fish farming yet ignore the fact that the environment at sea has changed fundamentally for all marine species, including wild salmon, in recent decades.
+And with survival rates for the peak water temperature months of August and September well up on last year, we know these proactive approaches and staff dedication are working.”

-Loch Duart is taking 5 bespoke approaches to face the challenges of climate change.
+Loch Duart is combining five approaches to create a bespoke approach to face the challenges of climate change.

-- Broodstock: All Loch Duart farms benefit from their natural, Scottish strain broodstock programme.
-This has been proven to deliver salmon which are more resilient to the changing marine conditions than other farmed stocks and produces a superior product.
+- Broodstock: All Loch Duart farms benefit from their natural Scottish strain broodstock programme.
+This has been proven to produce salmon which are more resilient to the changing marine conditions than other farmed stocks.
+We believe their unique lineage going back to native wild Scottish stocks provides this.

 - Cleanerfish: Their industry leading cleanerfish programme continues to combat the naturally occurring parasites that thrive in warmer water conditions and threaten salmon’s health.